My Cart Close

 There are three options:.

 • Natural oils that are high in carotenoids, vitamin A, or similar active ingredients are becoming increasingly popular.
 Oils from rosehip seed, sea buckthorn berry, argan, black currant, and broccoli seed can provide retinoid-esque benefits, albeit much more slowly.
+When used regularly, these oils can have a noticeable effect over time, but it may take more like six months to a year to see the changes.

 Only you can decide what’s right for you.
 What’s your priority?
 If you’re out to decrease wrinkles and sun damage (and not considering pregnancy) then retinoid therapy is worth a try.
 If being totally non-toxic and natural is higher on your list, then most retinoid formulations are out, and you’ll probably want to consider a botanical oil high in Vitamin A and carotenoids.

-What are the best Osmia products for vitamin A?
+Which Osmia products contain vitamin A?

 Our Restore Facial Serum and Nectar Nourishing Drops are both rich in vitamin A and carotenoids, and very healing to sun-damaged skin with regular use.